grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 }
 ```

-Over here, the fourth field `passengerName` describes a PII and the data pertaining to that field should never be accessible by any data engineer.
+Over here, the fourth field `passengerName` involves a PII and the data pertaining to that field should never be accessible by any data engineer.
 Therefore, developers owning the stream must tag that field with a PII label like this:

 ```
 import "streams/coban/options/v1/pii.proto";